February Gardening Tips for the desert Southwest

 If you notice no insect or disease activity, then nature will usually heal pruned areas.
 Prune roses before February 14th, as a rule.
 The rose society recommends using Elmers Glue as an effective pruning sealant!
 Yes, it really does work.

 Remember when pruning the best rule of thumb is to have a reason for every cut you make.
 You may fertilize your fescue, rye, or bluegrass lawns (cool season grasses) at this time of year.
-Use 16-8-8 containing zinc, sulphur, and iron, if it has been more than 6 weeks since you have last fertilized.
+Use 16-8-8 containing zinc, sulfur, and iron, if it has been more than 6 weeks since you have last fertilized.

 Grass & Sod maintenance tips.
 You may plant fruit trees, shade trees, shrubs, and roses now.
-Most nurseries will have a large selections of roses in late January thru mid-March.
-Make sure to visit early so that you will still have a good selection to chose from.
+Most nurseries will have a large selection of roses in late January thru mid-March.
+Make sure to visit early so that you will have a good selection to chose from.

 Rose Gardening Tips Planting early in the season has several advantages.
 There is less stress on plants.
 Most plants need less watering at this time of year due to the low temperatures.

 Don’t forget Guzman’s Garden Centers carries raspberries, blackberries, and blueberries.
 Most locally owned Nurseries should have these plants in early to mid-February…if not ask for them.
 Although these might be more of a challenge, the fruits they produce are well worth the effort.
 In order to be successful with these, berries it is best to prepare the soil with plenty of peat moss and Back to Earth Compost.
 Use soil acidifying products such as chelated iron or Ironite, to help prevent chlorosis (yellowing of leaves).